Layout

 It can be easy to overcomplicate which metrics you should track, as not every KPI you achieve accurately reflects the progress of your business.

-That’s why it’s important to select the best KPIs that align with your broader business goals and give you vital insights into the production process.
+That’s why it’s essential to select the best KPIs that align with your broader business goals and give you vital insights into the product development process.

 Strategic Product Development KPIs

 Strategic KPIs measure the long-term organizational results of product development.
-These metrics indicate the output of the organization as a whole, rather than focusing on the product development team, and are measured over a long period.
+These metrics indicate the organization’s overall output, rather than focusing on the product development team, and are calculated over a long period.

 New Product Releases

-This product development KPI looks at how many products a business was able to launch.
-The company will track the number of products they’re releasing over a period of time, e.g. a year.
+This product development KPI looks at how many products a business could launch.
+The company will track the number of products they’re releasing over some time, e.g., a year.

-A low number of releases could indicate slow or lengthy development.
+Few releases benchmarked against industry standards could indicate slow or lengthy development.
 Businesses can use this value to judge if the level of production helps them reach their goals or to identify optimization opportunities.

-Companies can also use this number to see how many new products they are releasing compared to their competitors.
+Companies can also use this number to see how many new products they release compared to their competitors.
 Looking at their competitors will help them understand their position in the industry and what they can do to gain an edge.

-Before tracking this metric, be advised that a high number of releases may not always be desirable.
+Before tracking this metric, many releases may not always be desirable.
 If you operate in an industry like construction, building and launching a new house would naturally take more time than developing a new app, so make sure to consider external factors when tracking new product releases.
+This is particularly relevant in the context of digital products, where development cycles can be shorter and released more frequently compared to physical products.
+It’s essential to assess the nature of the product and its specific industry to determine an appropriate release cadence that aligns with quality standards, customer expectations, and market dynamics.

 New Product Releases = Amount of new product releases within X time